Hotel Paracas: Restoration

 The hotel was severely damaged during the 2007 Peruvian earthquake.
-It reopened in November 2009, and the boating dock is the only remaining part of the original hotel.
-The new building was designed by Bernardo Fort-Brescia, who also part owns the hotel.
+Two years later, in November 2009, it reopens and the boating dock is the only remaining part of the original hotel.
+The new building was designed by Bernardo Fort-Brescia, that also part owns the hotel.
 It is a franchise, part of The Luxury Collection and is owned by Libertador Hotels, Resorts & Spas, a luxury hotel chain from Peru.

 The hotel is a white cubist display of two-storey buildings, with bamboo.
 It has 120 rooms and 16 luxury suites.
 40 of the rooms overlook the sea.